It is not a good sign when you pick up a book reluctantly. I had read Haroun and the Sea of Stories and its sequel was lying around. I said, why not?

 In the beginning, he shows Luka as an avid player of video games.
 His term for what I presume are consoles and cartridges?
 Alternative reality boxes.
 It just doesn’t seem to click.
 Think how Muggle sounds and then think how No-maj sounds.
 This book is filled with No-maj-equivalent words.

 The story flows well enough.
 It is well thought out and there are some wise words on Time and its flow that a child would do well to hear and internalise.
 He tries to weave a truly globally relevant children’s story.
-He talks about the Old Gods, about the gods of Assyria and Aztec, of the Southern Gods and the Norse gods and the Sumerian heroes and Polynesian lore (there is even a mention of Maui).
+He talks about the Old Gods, the gods of Assyria and Aztecs, the Southern Gods and the Norse gods and the Sumerian heroes and Polynesian lore (there is even a mention of Maui).
 But here too, he reduces them to names.
 Sometimes, it just reads like a long, irrelevant list you wouldn’t bother with.
 At one point, when Insultana was telling Luka about all the Gods and he says “Stop please stop, it doesn’t matter…” And you cannot help but agree.

 I would have liked it better if he had stuck to fewer names but built mini-narratives around them.
-But well, the this is real life and what has been done must stay.
+But well, this is real life and what has been done must stay.
 It’s not like I don’t enjoy a good magical story.
 I still pick up Dahl and Blyton.
 I am still delighted by the stories.
 But with Luka and the Fire of Life, magic feels external and alien, just like English still does to me sometimes.
 The last chapter of the book is perhaps the best; warm and endearing and full of moments that will make you smile.

 For kids, it is a good read.
 But I really wanted this to be so much more.